smazcw3/European-Soccer-Data/README.md

 # European-Soccer-Data

 Step 1 - Important question were prepared through critical analysis and subsequently required adequate data is cleaned, mungled and converted into a format that is convenient for in-memory operations.
 This took necessary transformations such as grouping, categorization and binning to stage them for in-memory analysis.
+Files that are prepared from this step includes *player.csv* and *team.csv*

 Step 2 -  Relevant answers were obtained from the resultant datasets (in .csv format) obtained from step 1.
+The script to run for this step is *Question-Answering.csv*

 Questions that are answered for this dataset are the following: